Browse Deployment & Clients

 Configure the key:

-Option Values Platform Windows or macOS Architecture (Windows) x86 (32-bit) or x64 (64-bit) Architecture (macOS) x86 (Intel) or ARM (Apple Silicon / M-series) Duration How long the install key remains valid for auto-registration Installs Maximum number of registrations this key can authorize -
+Option Values Platform Windows (V1 agent), Windows (V2 - beta), or Mac OS Architecture (Windows) x86 (32-bit) or x64 (64-bit) Architecture (macOS) x86 (Intel) or ARM (Apple Silicon / M-series) Duration How long the install key remains valid for auto-registration (1 hour up to 30 days, or Indefinite) Max Installs Maximum number of registrations this key can authorize -

 -

-Click Download to retrieve the installer.
+Expand the new key and click Download under Packaged Installer to retrieve the installer.

 Editing an existing key